BirkeP/birkep.github.io/_posts/2025-1-2-Windows_incident_reponse.md

 The books table of content lists as follows:

-Introduction to the Threat Landscape
+-Introduction to the Threat Landscape
-Understanding the Attack Life Cycle
+-Understanding the Attack Life Cycle
-Phases of an Efficient Incident Response on Windows Infrastructure Endpoint Forensic Evidence Collection
+-Phases of an Efficient Incident Response on Windows Infrastructure -Endpoint Forensic Evidence Collection
-Gaining Access to the Network
+-Gaining Access to the Network
-Establishing a Foothold
+-Establishing a Foothold
-Network and Key Assets Discovery
+-Network and Key Assets Discovery
-Network Propagation
+-Network Propagation
-Data Collection and Exfiltration
+-Data Collection and Exfiltration
-Impact
+-Impact
-Threat Hunting and Analysis of TTPs
+-Threat Hunting and Analysis of TTPs
-Incident Containment, Eradication, and Recovery Incident Investigation Closure and Reporting
+-Incident Containment, Eradication, and Recovery -Incident Investigation Closure and Reporting

 I feel that the book achieves what is sets out to deliver on, with an information rich and structured approach to describing the modern Incident Reponse work through a hollistic lense.
 The authors are both well versed in the field and it comes to show with this book.
 I can highly recommend it as a read to anynone seeking to get into Incident reponse, junior technicians in the field as well as for people in management roles.
  The book collects upon a lot of well know process and procedure frameworks and models and then the